RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad.md

 \right.
 ```

-The expression $\underline{S}(U)$ depends on forth elements:
+The expression $\underline{S}(U)$ depends on four parameters:
 * The theoretical power $\underline{S^{\mathrm{th.}}}$ that the load would have if no control is applied.
-* The maximal power $S^{\max}$ that can be injected on the network.
-It usually depends on the size of the power
+* The maximal power $S^{\max}$ that can be injected/consumed by the load.
+For a PV installation, this is
-  inverter associated with the load.
+  usually the rated power of the inverter.
-* A type of control.
+* The type of control (see below).
-* A type of projection.
+* The type of projection (see below).

 ## Controls

-There are four possible types of control.
+There are four available types of control.

 ### Constant control

-#### Definition

 No control is applied, this is equivalent to a classical power load.
-The constant control can be built like this:
+The constant control can be

-#### Example
+built like this:

 ```python
 from roseau.load_flow import Control